-A change in the student's degree program (MDiv to MTS) could affect his/her scholarship award with a fee to the student account of \$2,500 (13-24 earned hours) or \$5,000 (25+ hours).
+A change in the student's degree program (MDiv to MTS) could result in a fee to the student account of \$2,500 (13-24 earned hours) or \$5,000 (25+ hours).
+This may also affect his/her scholarship award.
 Please discuss with Assistant Dean of Student Services prior to filing a petition.